 The following categories are available for all distances.
-For the Gunners Salute 5km, kids under 12 must be accompanied by an adult (1 adult can take a few kids).
-Juniors are also permitted to run the longer distances but must do so on the parents consent.
+For the Gunners Salute 5km, kids under 12 must be accompanied by an adult (1 adult can take up to 2 kids).
+Juniors are also permitted to run the longer distances but must do so on the parents’ consent.

 Juniors (under 16) | 16-29yrs | 30-39yrs | 40-49yrs | 50-59yrs | 60+yrs

-Mandatory Gear: Due to the warmer season and the dry conditions Outer Limits have appropriate safety mechanisms in place, including requiring each runner to carry mandatory safety equipment.
-The following mandatory equipment must be taken by all competitors (except for the Gunners Salute 5km)
+Due to the warmer season and the dry conditions, the following mandatory equipment must be taken by all competitors (except for the Gunners Salute 5km)

 Every runner will be provided with a race number.
 Please bring a race number belt or use the pins provided.

-Water: refill stations will be out on the course but no cups will be supplied.
+water refill stations are out on the course but no cups are supplied.
 You are to use your own bottles or bladder for the run.

-Snakes – The area you will be running in is renowned for snakes and they are likely to be more active due to the warmer weather.
+Snakes – The area you are running in is home to various types of snakes and they are likely to be more active due to the warmer weather.
 There are areas of the course which are quite remote which is why it is necceassary for all runners to carry compression bandages.

-The Heat- August in the tropics can be hot and very dry, as a result we have chosen an early start time for the race.
+The Heat- August in the tropics can be hot and very dry, as a result we have chosen an early start time for the races.
 Please ensure you are well hydrated and take sufficient water carrying capacity, electrolytes and nurtrition with you.
-If you are new to distance running feel free to contact us for some nutrition and hydration advice.
+If you are new to longer distance running, feel free to contact us for some nutrition and hydration advice.

 Rules & Regulations: In order for the event to run as smoothly as possible we need all participants to cooperate and stick to our rules and regulations, please read through the points below:

 - Visible BIB number – Please make sure your bib number is clearly visible (front of shirt) when crossing the finish line, this ensures the correct detection of your bib chip by the electronic timing system.
 The bib can not be covered by clothes or bags, this might cause the timing chip to not be picked up by the antenna at the finish line.

 - No shortcuts – please stick to the marked track, for safety and fairness reasons.
 All courses are clearly marked and we have marshals out on the course